iomete/iom-docs/docs/guides/deployment/aws/install.md

 ## 2. Continue to the New Cluster section

-Select the provider (we currently support only AWS) and select the region where the cluster will be installed.
+Select the provider and select the region where the cluster will be installed.

 <Img src="/img/guides/deployments/aws-setup-cluster.png" alt="Cluster Setup"/>